bob-fornal/better-practices/Angular/README.md

 ###### [Better Practice [NG001](#best-practice-ng001)]

   - Use an abstraction to allow for cleaner base patterns.
+  - Additionally, this provides a clean method for using offline data easily.

   *Why?* This practice provides a strong level of consistency across API Services.